OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

 The OPAE provides consistent interfaces to crucial components of the platform.
 OPAE does not constrain frameworks and applications by making optimizations with limited applicability.
 When the OPAE does provide convenience functions or optimizations, they are optional.
 For example, the OPAE provides an interface to allocate physically contiguous buffers in system memory that user-space software and an accelerator can share.
 This interface enables the most basic feature set of allocating and sharing a large page of memory in one API call.
 However, it does *not* provide a `malloc()`-like interface backed by a memory pool or slab allocator.
 Higher layers of the software stack can make such domain-specific optimizations.

-Most of the information related to OPAE can be found on the official [OFS Site](https://ofs.github.io/ofs-2023.2/) and in the [OPAE SDK repository](https://github.com/OFS/opae-sdk).
+Most of the information related to OPAE can be found on the official [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2023.2/) and in the [OPAE SDK repository](https://github.com/OFS/opae-sdk).
 The following is a summary of the information present on this web page:

 - Configuration options present in the OPAE SDK build and installation flow
 - The steps required to build a sample OPAE application